Barrister banner

 Dominic Lewis

-In recent years, Dominic’s practice has primarily focused on prosecuting and defending in cases of serious fraud, including acting on the prosecution side in SFO and FCA cases.
-He acted as junior counsel for the SFO in the Barclays US$ Libor trial, and was instructed in the same capacity in the EURIBOR manipulation trial.
+For some years, Dominic’s practice primarily focused on prosecuting and defending in cases of serious fraud, including acting on the prosecution side in SFO and FCA cases.
+In the asset recovery field, his expertise encompasses not only criminal confiscation but also civil routes to preserve and recover the proceeds of crime, including property freezing orders and civil recovery.

 Dominic also has considerable experience of defending those accused of the most serious sexual offences, including historical allegations.
 His temperate and courteous style can act as a helpful contrast to the heat and noise that can be generated by such cases.
 He is noted for his comprehensive and realistic advice, and the delivery of closing speeches that balance logic and emotion to powerful effect.